Skip to main content

 For decades, full legal representation was the norm.
 Today, only 23 percent of people have an attorney.
 Upfront retainers of $3,500 to $10,000 have made legal help inaccessible for millions of middle-income households, even those earning steadily.
 The barrier isn’t the willingness to pay; it’s the cost of entry.

-The FAIR practice model
+The FAIR Practice model

 The FAIR Practice model gives firms a practical way to serve more clients without giving up revenue.
 By offering smaller retainers, automated recurring payments through 8am™ LawPay, and integrated practice management tools like 8am MyCase, firms can create more accessible entry points while improving cash flow, strengthening collections, and reducing administrative work.